-- Provision, by the producer of the product, of complete, non-biased, and verifiable information (similar to a food label), on the material, energy and human components used in the production of the product from "cradle to retailer shelf." - Provision, by the producer of the product, of the same information on the components of the product and their impacts when in consumer use and post-consumer stage. - This information would be in a consistent and easy to understand format for every product.
+- Provision, by the producer of the product of complete, non-biased, and verifiable information (similar to a food label) on the material, energy and human components used in the production of the product from "cradle to retailer shelf." - Provision of the similar information on the product's resource utilization and impact during consumer use and post-consumer use stage. - Provision of this information in a consistent and easy to understand format for every product.

-The complexity of industrial processes and materials, as well as consumer ignorance of the environmental significance of production, precludes the presentation of all this information during initial phases of implementation.
+The complexity of industrial processes and materials, as well as consumer ignorance of the environmental significance of production, precludes meaningful presentation of all information during initial phases of implementation.
 This necessitates a focus on identification of materials/ production methods with potential adverse impact on humans, other animals, plants, air, water and ecosystems, the forms of energy used in production, and adherence to a basic set of human rights and worker treatment.